bugsbugsbux/jjj/README.md

 #### Nouns:

-Nouns are data values and basically what was covered until now.
-Gerunds, arrays and boxes are also nouns but they are more like details to what was already covered.
-Classes and their instances are not nouns: you cannot reference them directly.
+*Nouns* are data values and basically what was covered until now.
+*Gerunds*, *arrays* and *boxes* are also nouns but they are more like details to what was already covered.
+Classes and their instances are not
+nouns: you cannot reference them directly.
 Functions aren't nouns either.

 #### Functions: